Leopard 2: Leopard 2A5

-The Leopard 2 Imp was developed into the A5.
-There were some improvements in the main armour composition.
+The Leopard 2 Improved was developed into the Leopard 2A5.
+Most of its improvements were focused on armour protection; it was enhanced by adding external add-on modules to the turret and replacing the turret's internal armour modules with ones of newer, improved composition.
 The interior received spall liners to reduce fragments if the armour is penetrated.
-The frontal "heavy" third of the side skirts was replaced with a stronger type.
 The commander's sight was moved to a new position behind the hatch and it received an independent thermal channel.
 The gunner's sight was moved to the turret roof as opposed to the cavity in the front armour in previous models.
 A heavier sliding driver's hatch was fitted.

-Turret controls went all-electric, increasing reliability and crew safety, as well as weight savings.
+The hydraulic turret drives were replaced by an all-electric system, increasing reliability and crew safety, as well as weight savings.
 The gun braking system was improved to prepare for the later mounting of the new L/55 gun tube and to enable firing of more powerful ammunition, such as the DM53 APFSDS.
 The first A5s were handed over to the German army tank school in 1995 and started to enter regular service with Panzerbataillon 33 in December the same year.

 The Leopard 2A5 DK is a variant of the Leopard 2A5 similar to the Leopard 2A6 with some small modifications, used by the Danish Army.